Watch a three-minute video describing SPA's proposal development process.

 Solidify collaborations: For projects involving partnerships between departments or with those external to campus, ensure that all parties are in agreement regarding their commitments.
 Sponsors may require letters of support.

 Draft narratives and budget: Identify proposal elements and craft contents according to specifications in guidelines.
-Work with your proposal manager to ensure narrative and budget alignment.
+Work with your PM to ensure narrative and budget alignment.
 Review submission specifications.

-Review, revise, rewrite: Get feedback from colleagues, your proposal manager, and others to ensure clarity and completeness.
+Review, revise, rewrite: Get feedback from colleagues, your PM, and others to ensure clarity and completeness.
 Contact the Office of Research Integrity if projects involve human subjects, animals, radiation safety, or biosafety issues.

-(SPA) will route via Cayuse424 for PI and approver signatures.
+(SPA) will route via Cayuse for PI and University approvals.

 Submit final copy to SPA for processing according to the Proposal Submission Policy.
 For print submissions, SPA will duplicate and mail.
 For electronic submission, SPA will convert to appropriate electronic format and submit.